nhat64283/IOT_Bluetooth_Car/README.md

 # IOT_Bluetooth_Car
-Below is youtube link to the video of me running the car :
+Below is youtube link to the video of me controlling the car :
 - This video was recorded when i first was able to make the car run forward and backward: https://youtu.be/Bo2ih8p3-WA
 - This video was recorded when i successfully controlled the car to run forward, backward and